tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 ------------

-The mkinitcpio package is available in the official repositories and is installed by default as a member of the base group.
+The mkinitcpio package is available in the official repositories and is a dependency of the linux package.

 Advanced users may wish to install the latest development version of mkinitcpio from Git: